 In 2016, the Environics Institute for Survey Research partnered with The Counselling Foundation of Canada, RBC, the McConnell Foundation, and Apathy is Boring to conduct a landmark study of Canada’s Millennial generation.
 This study was the first of its kind in Canada to reveal how members of this generation are taking their place in society through the lens of their social values, with the primary focus on life goals and markers of adulthood, career aspirations and work, and political and civic engagement.
 This research also provided valuable insight into how Millennials are similar and different from the generations preceding them (notably their Boomer parents and the Gen-Xers just ahead of them).

 This research utilized the social values methods pioneered by Environics Research (and popularized by Michael Adams) to identify six distinct social values groups that characterize Canadian Millennials, and how they are similar and different in meaningful ways.

-In 2020, the Institute will be conducting a new iteration of this social values research, in partnership with Apathy is Boring, to:
+In 2020, the Institute conducted a new iteration of this social values research, in partnership with Apathy is Boring, to:

 For more information, contact